 Richard St. Barbe Baker fonds, MG 71

 Richard St. Barbe Baker (9 October 1889 – 9 June 1982) was an English forester, environmental activist and author, who contributed greatly to worldwide reforestation efforts.
-As a leader, he founded an organization, Men of the Trees, still active today, whose many chapters carry out reforestation internationally.Wikipedia excerpt
+As a leader, he founded an organization, Men of the Trees, still active today as the International Tree Foundation, whose many chapters carry out reforestation internationally.Wikipedia excerpt

 Richard St Barbe Baker received an honorary Doctor of Laws degree in 1971 from the University of Saskatchewan and the Order of the British Empire from Queen Elizabeth in 1977.
 The St. Barbe Grove Nursery initiated in 1987, is located in Western Australia.
 The World Wildlife Fun made him their first Honorary Life Member in 1989.
 As well a memorial honouring St. Barbe Baker was erected in the West End of Hampshire in the spring of 2003.